Crook Manifesto: Analysis

 According to Evan Kindley, writing for The New Republic, in recent decades, there has been a meaningful rebirth in the historical fiction genre.
 He says that it has become the most respected genre in contemporary literature.
 Kindley, citing a literary scholar, also points out that most of the novels nominated for major American awards since 2000 are historical fiction.

 In Kindley's view, Colson Whitehead has been impactful as an author advancing the rise of historical fiction during the 21st century.
 Although Whitehead has written many kinds of stories, historical fiction is shown to be his forte.
 Whitehead's career shows that he has interest in writing elaborate historical settings.
 These settings can be unusual.
 For instance, there is the unclear time period of New York City in his first book, The Intuitionist.
 Then there is the bizarre, such as the alternate reality of the South in The Underground Railroad.
 Only Whitehead's 2006 novel, Apex Hides the Hurt, approximates the present, yet it is surreal.

 Reception

 In a starred review, Kirkus Reviews said of the novel, "It’s not just crime fiction at its craftiest, but shrewdly rendered social history."

 Writing for The New York Times Book Review, Walter Mosley described the novel as a "dazzling treatise, a glorious and intricate anatomy of the heist, the con and the slow game.
 There’s an element of crime here, certainly, but as in Whitehead’s previous books, genre isn’t the point.
 Here he uses the crime novel as a lens to investigate the mechanics of a singular neighborhood at a particular tipping point in time."

+The novel was a finalist for the 2024 Edgar Allan Poe Award for Best Novel.
+It won the 2024 Gotham Book Prize.